 Hewlett Packard Enterprise

-Sage is helping HPE Security meet this challenge through a multi-prong communication program that expands HPE’s brand into the world of federal cyber security – the one technology application where federal requirements lead those of the business sector, not the other way around.
+Sage helped HPE Security meet this challenge through a multi-pronged communication program that expanded HPE’s brand into the world of federal cyber security – the one technology application where federal requirements lead those of the business sector, not the other way around.

 - Collateral – Sage’s sales support effort took two paths.
 We re-organized the client’s existing collateral resources into a more coherent and customer-centric portfolio.
-We also developed collateral and other sales tools that specifically address top federal initiatives like Continuous Diagnostic and Mitigation (CDM).
+We also developed collateral and other sales tools that specifically addressed top federal initiatives like Continuous Diagnostics and Mitigation (CDM).

 - Website – Sage developed a campaign microsite designed to work seamlessly with the parent company’s web infrastructure, while streamlining its federal-specific outreach and pipeline.